wangitu/unpadded-AutoGPTQ/README.md

 ## Three major updates

 1. Address the issue where certain models, such as Qwen, have several arguments (e.g. `rotary_pos_emb_list`) on the CPU when invoking `QWenAttention`.
 This occurs if `max_memory` is not specified when calling `AutoGPTQForCausalLM.from_pretrained`.
 2. Implement support for unpadded model quantization.
 AutoGPTQ utilizes a list to maintain the attention mask for each batch in the inputs.
-Some models, like Baichuan, have an attention mask with the shape `(batch_size, num_head, seq_length, seq_length)`. **Assuming a total sample size of 1024 and a sequence length of 1024, The Baichuan2-13B model (with 40 layers) is estimated to consume approximately 80GiB of GPU memory for storing `attention_masks`**.
+Some models, like Baichuan, have an attention mask with the shape `(batch_size, num_head, seq_length, seq_length)`. **Assuming a total sample size of 1024 and a sequence length of 1024, The Baichuan2-13B model (with 40 heads) is estimated to consume approximately 80GiB of GPU memory for storing `attention_masks`**.
 To enable unpadded quantization, it's essential to ensure that **each batch in the inputs should contain an equal number of samples, and samples across different batches should have `input_ids` and `attention_mask` of equal length**.
 We provide a simple script to implement this:
     ```Python
     def group_texts(examples, text_cutoff_length, quant_batch_size):